 [HOW COPYRIGHT IS OBTAINED]

 [Copyright automatically attaches to a work the moment the work is fixed in any tangible medium of expression.
-The owner of the copyright may apply to register the copyright by completing a registration form and depositing a copy of the copyrighted work with the Copyright Office.
+The owner of the copyright may also apply to register the copyright by completing a registration form and depositing a copy of the copyrighted work with the United States Copyright Office.
 After determining that the material deposited constitutes copyrightable subject matter and that certain legal and formal requirements are satisfied, the Register of Copyrights registers the work and issues a certificate of registration to the copyright owner.]

 PLAINTIFF’S BURDEN OF PROOF

-In this case, the plaintiff, [name of plaintiff], contends that the defendant, [name of defendant], has infringed the plaintiff’s copyright.
-The plaintiff has the burden of proving by a preponderance of the evidence that the plaintiff is the owner of the copyright, that the defendant copied original expression from the copyrighted work, and that the defendant caused the infringement.
+In this case, the plaintiff [name], contends that the defendant [name], has infringed the plaintiff [name]’s copyright.
+The plaintiff [name] has the burden of proving by a preponderance of the evidence that the plaintiff [name] is the owner of the copyright, that the defendant [name] copied original expression from the copyrighted work, and that the defendant [name] caused the infringement.
 Preponderance of the evidence means that you must be persuaded by the evidence that it is more probably true than not true that the copyrighted work was infringed.

 PROOF OF COPYING

-To prove that the defendant copied the plaintiff’s work, the plaintiff may use direct or indirect evidence.
-Direct evidence includes an admission that the defendant copied the plaintiff’s work.
-Indirect evidence is evidence showing that the defendant had access to the plaintiff’s copyrighted work and that there are substantial similarities between the defendant’s work and the plaintiff’s copyrighted work; or that there are striking similarities between the defendant’s work and the plaintiff’s copyrighted work that raises the inference of access.
+To prove that the defendant [name] copied the plaintiff [name]’s work, the plaintiff [name] may use direct or indirect evidence.
+Direct evidence includes an admission that the defendant copied the plaintiff [name]’s work.
+Indirect evidence is evidence that raises the inference of copying, either through evidence that the defendant [name] had access to the plaintiff [name]’s copyrighted work and that there are substantial similarities between the defendant [name]’s work and the plaintiff [name]’s copyrighted work, or evidence that there are striking similarities between the defendant [name]’s work and the plaintiff [name]’s copyrighted work.

-The plaintiff must also prove that the defendant’s copying of the copyrighted work was substantial.
-In determining whether the defendant’s copying of the copyrighted work was substantial, you may consider how important the copied portion was to the copyrighted work as a whole.
+The plaintiff [name] must also prove that the defendant [name]’s copying of the copyrighted work was substantial.
+In determining whether the defendant [name]’s copying of the copyrighted work was substantial, you may consider how important the copied portion was to the copyrighted work as a whole.

 LIABILITY FOR INFRINGEMENT